-Video Ad Networks are Ad Networks that specifically sell online video inventory across multiple platforms and devices.
-These Ad Networks focus online video ads which mostly display before the main video is played also known as “Display video Ads” online video advertising comes in different forms: in-stream, out-stream, interactive, in-game and webpage based videos, creating video messaging before, during, and after consumers take in content on their mobile devices or desktop.
+These Ad Networks focus on online video ads which are mostly displayed before the main video is played also known as “Display video Ads” Online video advertising comes in different forms: in-stream, out-stream, interactive, in-game, and webpage-based videos, creating video messaging before, during, and after consumers take in the content on their mobile devices or desktop.

-What is Banner Ad Networks?
+What are Banner Ad Networks?

 What is Native Ad Networks?

 A typical example of this may display video ads on videos that are related to the ad video or putting sports equipment ads on sports blogs or advertising new cars on car review YouTube channels or car review websites and blogs.

 What is Ad Exchange Networks?

-Lets simply put it as an advertising technology designed to enable the selling and buying of media advertising inventory across multiple Ad Networks.
-Ad Exchange platforms use a bidding pricing system.
-This process is entirely technology driven.
-Some of the most popular Ad exchanges are: AppNexus, AOL‘s Marketplace, Microsoft Ad exchange, OpenX, Rubicon Project Exchange, DoubleClick, and Smaato among many others.
+Let’s simply put it as an advertising technology designed to enable the selling and buying of media advertising inventory across multiple Ad Networks.

 What is Interstitial Advertising Networks?

 We understand there are more than a hundred questions that needed answers but can’t put all of them here in this list. however, we will be happy to know from you which questions you would want us to answer and add to this list.

 Let us know your suggestions in the comment section below.